plone/training/docs/theming/theme_scratch.md

 ## Build Instance

 Get your instance up and running.
 The build command of [plonecli] will run a couple of commands for you.
-Green bars shows you what actual command has been fired.
+Green bars show you what actual command has been fired.

 - It creates a python3 virtualenv
 - It installs all dependencies using pip